Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Introduction

-Convolutional Neural Networks (CNN) are known to learn deep features from images, which are robust to small variations in local image intensities.
-In recent years, deep CNNs have not only shown remarkable performance in difficult computer vision tasks in medical imaging \citep{JAMARetinopathy, esteva2017dermatologist}, but also good generalization to unseen data.
-Moreover, with the advances in the available computational resources, CNN-based solutions turn out to be faster than their traditional counterparts.
-Therefore, there is a strong motivation to replace the entire pipeline for automatically finding landmark correspondences by a neural network.
-While some deep CNN methods have been developed for automatic landmark detection in medical images \citep{tuysuzoglu2018deep, artificialagent, GrewalLandmark}, these methods are limited to either 2D datasets or supervised learning of a few manually annotated landmarks.
 In this study, we present a deep CNN (referred to as ``DCNN-Match") for automatic landmarks correspondence detection (i.e., simultaneous landmark detection as well as matching) in 3D images.
-The presented approach is an extension of our approach for 2D images \cite{GrewalLandmark}.
-Briefly, the neural network is trained on pairs of 3D lower abdominal Computed Tomography (CT) scans such that the network learns to predict landmark locations in both the images along with the correspondence score of each landmark location.
-One key feature of the presented approach is that unlike supervised methods, the neural network in the presented approach is trained in a self-supervised manner without using any manual annotations.
+The presented method is an extension of our method for 2D images \cite{GrewalLandmark}.
+Briefly, the neural network is trained on pairs of 3D lower abdominal Computed Tomography (CT) scans such that the network learns to predict landmarks at salient locations in both the images along with the correspondence score of each landmark pair.
+One key feature of the presented method is that unlike supervised methods, the neural network in the presented method is trained in a self-supervised manner without using any manual annotations.
 This is important because manual annotations on medical images are not always readily available, mainly because it is time-consuming to create them.